Skip to content

 work()

-Both $monotonicNow() and $now() resolve to the same timing helper in the current compiler surface.
+Both $monotonicNow() and $now() resolve to the same high-resolution monotonic timing helper in the runtime.

 Layout, Shape, and Reflection